ishaantewari/RMV_Data_Analysis/README.md

 Also, a pre-emptive apology for how messy the code is.
 We pretty much only need to execute each file once to produce a new .json file with concentrated data, so we haven't been worrying about how pretty the code looks :(

 All code is the result of a collaborative effort between myself, Anahitha, Andrea, and Mr. Boxer.
-(I had to upload these files manually into the repo, so their commits are not logged here).